goldenforever/goldenforever.github.io/Markdown/reqs.md

 Adding hosted libraries (js/css/fonts) through runtime adding of links seems to be a very logical way to mitigate this upper bound whilst still retaining a wide range of output formats.

+---

+As of 17/12/15 the single JavaScript file size is about 50KB in raw size (unminifed, uncompressed).

+In combination of the raw assets, this size increases to 171.1KB ~ 2.8% of maximum allowed.

+Interestingly, this website benefitted greatly from Markdown being a smaller file than the HTML equivalent.

+The Markdown files that generate this website are approximately 44KB in total - the minimised HTML equivalent is 64KB and the unminimised HTML equivalent is approximately 104KB.

+This means an approximate 20KB saving in file size, which is almost half the size of the unminimised Markdown compiler itself!

+If the file is gzipped (compressed), you can expect the Markdown file size to be reduced by 70-75% as it is not far from plaintext.
+If the markdown files used to generate this website's content were gzipped they would only be approximately 13.2KB. //This would suggest websites that have a large amount of text content would be require a smaller total file transfer using a Markdown runtime compiler//, which is an interesting but beneficial byproduct of the project.

+If the Markdown compiler JavaScript file was cached, the smaller total file transfer would no longer be offset by the size of the compiler and therefore it would provide a smaller total file transfer for almost all websites.